 How to teach kids selflessness in a selfie world

->

-> Gratitude.
+Gratitude.
 It’s a word often spoken at this time of year, especially as Thanksgiving draws closer.
-Festive autumn décor prompts expressions of appreciation, and even holiday social media countdowns encourage thankful thoughts.
+Festive autumn décor inspires expressions of appreciation, plans to volunteer, and donations to charity.
+Even holiday social media countdowns encourage thankful thoughts.

->

-> But the practice of gratitude is not one that should be reserved solely for the holiday season, and perhaps no one thinks about this more than parents.
+But the practice of gratitude and giving back should not be reserved solely for the holiday season, and perhaps no one thinks about this more than parents.

->

-> “It’s hard, because we live in a world of instant gratification and kids sometimes think they should have everything at their fingertips,” says Lara Moeller, a mom of three in Dayton, Ohio.
+“It’s hard, because we live in a world of instant gratification and kids sometimes think they should have everything at their fingertips,” says Lara Moeller, a mom of three in Dayton, Ohio.
 “But stopping to be grateful for what they have is something we really want to instill in our kids.”

->

-> Moeller isn’t alone.
-According to a recent survey, 92 percent of parents believe that in today’s social-media focused world, nurturing positive character traits – like honesty, generosity, compassion and kindness – in young children is more important than ever.
+Moeller isn’t alone.
+According to a 2016 national survey, 92 percent of parents believe that in today’s social-media focused world, nurturing positive character traits – like honesty, generosity, compassion and kindness – in young children is more important than ever.

->

-> Ryan Swanson, another mom of three in Atlanta, Ga., agrees wholeheartedly.
+Ryan Swanson, another mom of three in Atlanta, Ga., agrees wholeheartedly.
 She recalls her frustration at her son’s third birthday party, when he was more focused on the gift than the giver.
 “He was so fixated on the toy in the shiny package that he would rip open the tissue paper without waiting for me to read the card to find out who each gift was from,” she says.

 For Debbie and Bobby Deskins, Tampa, Fla. parents of a six-year-old daughter and twin three-year-old boys, developing values and traits like thankfulness in children is sometimes easier said than done.